tc-cloudy/team4-infrastructure/README.md

 ## Resources Deployed:

-# Use this file Readme file to update changes to the repo with resources you have added with a description
+### Use this Readme file to provide information on updates you have made to the repository with descriptions